-Kate Middleton often dines at Bluebird restaurant and has been spotted there with Prince William.
-The restaurant serves up classic British fare under head chef Mark Block.
+Kate Middleton has often been spotted at Bluebird restaurant, and was even seen dining there with Prince William in their pre-wedding dating days.
+The restaurant serves up classic British fare under head chef Matthew Robinson.
 There's also a bar serving a variety of specially mixed Bluebird cocktails, a cafe and a bakery.Find Prices

 Dans Le Noir?

-Kensington PalaceThe Duke and Duchess of Cambridge will make Kensington Palace their London home next year, when they move into Princess Margaret's former apartment.
-You can visit the refurbished palace – attractions include a Queen Victoria exhibition and a display of Princess Diana's dresses.Find Prices
+Kensington PalaceThe Duke and Duchess of Cambridge (and Prince George) recently moved into Princess Margaret's former apartment at Kensington Palace, following a huge renovation.
+You can still visit the public side of palace – where attractions include a Queen Victoria exhibition and Fashion Rules, a display of dresses worn by Princess Diana and The Queen.Find Prices

 Get close to the royal couple at Madame Tussauds, where you can see life-like wax figures of Will and Kate.
 The Duchess is dressed in a replica of her blue Issa engagement dress as well as her famous engagement ring.
 The couple are situated in the royal zone alongside other wax versions of the royal family.Find Prices

 With a degree in history of art, it's no surprise that Kate chose to be Patron of the National Portrait Gallery in Trafalgar Square.
 The Duchess's first official portrait, by artist Paul Emsley, hangs in the venues' Lerner Galleries, which are free to enter.

 Before Prince George was born, Kate browsed many London shops for baby clothes and nursery accessories.
 At Blue Almonds she picked up a moses basket, and was also seen shopping in children's outfitters Trotters on the King's Road and Dragons of Walton Street, home to a range of cute Beatrix Potter-themed nursery furnishings.